-Additionally,1W207 has kitchen space for student use and includes two refrigerators, two microwaves, and a Keurig coffee maker.
+Additionally,1W207 has kitchen space for student use and includes one refrigerator, one microwave, and a Keurig coffee maker.
 Students should place their name and date on all items that are put in the refrigerator - if there is not a name or date, the food could be thrown away.
 Students must keep the space in order by cleaning up after themselves, or these items will be removed.
 This is a shared space, and everyone should be respectful.

-If you have any questions, contact studentaffairs@urmc.rochester.edu.
+If you have any questions, contact SONStudentAffairs@urmc.rochester.edu.